Tyler Stephenson Player Props: Reds vs. Cardinals

 Tyler Stephenson At The Plate

-- Stephenson has seven doubles, two home runs and 20 walks while hitting .248.
+- Stephenson is batting .253 with eight doubles, two home runs and 20 walks.

-- In 45 games played this season, he has hit a homer in just two of them.
+- He has gone deep in two of 46 games played this season, and in 1.1% of his plate appearances.

-- In 16 games this year, Stephenson has picked up an RBI, with more than one RBI once.
+- In 17 games this season (37.0%), Stephenson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.